-On the flip side, government employee Lauren*, 24, has found social events harder to come by.
-"We are only in the office one day a week and despite it being a Friday, most folk are so exhausted from having to actually travel in that they're immediately wanting to leave after work and not wanting to go down to the bar for a beer," she says.
+On the flip side, civil servant Lauren*, 24, has found social events harder to come by.
+"We are only in the office one day a week and despite it being a Friday, most folk are so exhausted from having to actually travel in that they're immediately wanting to leave after work and not wanting to nip down to the pub for a pint," she says.

 "Many of my colleagues worked together before hybrid working and it's clear they have a different sort of friendship than those that joined after," Lauren explains, noting how her colleagues often reference stories about meeting up outside work or are connected to each other on social media.

 The success of communities like No More Lonely Friends exemplifies this.
 Twenty-three-year-old founder Marissa Meizz went viral on TikTok after she started a series of meet-ups for people experiencing loneliness and wanting to find friendships post-lockdown.
-Starting by organizing a picnic for young people seeking friendship in New York, the website and app has now launched all around the U.S., with hopes to expand internationally.
+Starting by organising a picnic for young people seeking friendship in New York, the website and app has now launched all around the US, with hopes to expand internationally.